 Both active-duty members and veterans of the Navy can apply for a Veteran’s Assistance (VA) loan.
 You may buy a house without putting any money down if you qualify for a VA loan.
 You can get a home loan through an approved lender using this method.
 To be eligible for a VA loan, you must have completed a certain number of active-duty days.

-Navy enlisted members can access special life insurance products helping you protect your families.
+Navy enlisted members can access special life insurance products helping you protect their families.
 There are also veteran healthcare programs providing health insurance benefits for you and your dependents after you leave the military.

 Using a thrift savings plan (TSP), enlisted members of the Navy may begin saving for their retirement.
 A TSP is analogous to a 401(k) that is used in the private sector.
 In some situations, such as if you serve for more than 20 years, you may also be eligible for a military pension, which will provide you with a stable income upon retirement.

 Joining the Navy gives you opportunities to travel the world.
 The Navy visits ports across the world, including South Korea, Japan, Hawaii, around the coast of Africa, and throughout the Mediterranean Sea.
 The places you visit are determined by your station and the sort of job you have in the Navy.

 There are a lot of really good benefits to joining the Marines because it will not only assist your transition to the military world but they may also help your spouse or loved ones